 The national bird of the Bahamas is the flamingo, the national fish is the marlin, the national tree is the lignum vitae while the national flower is the yellow elder.

 The colors in the Bahamas national flag consists of, aquamarine blue, gold and black.
 Gold represents the sun and sand, the blue represents the sea and the black triangle, located on the left hand side of the flag, represents the unity of the Bahamian people, all moving on forward together.

 The Bahamas is located right on the edge of the infamous Bermuda Triangle.

 At Inagua National Park, tens of thousands of pink West Indian flamingos gather to feed and breed.

 Some of the James Bond movies were set in the Bahamas, including Never Say Never Again, The Spy Who Loved Me and For Your Eyes Only.

-At the 2000 Olympic Games, the Bahamas won 2 medals, a gold and a silver.
-When the results were analysed based on how many people lived in each country, the Bahamas was the most successful team.
+At the 2000 Olympic Games the Bahamas won 2 medals, a gold and a silver.
+When the results were analyzed based on how many people lived in each country, the Bahamas was the most successful team.

 People in the Bahamas can expect to live 72 years and the literacy rate is 96%.